About the author ...

 vncviewer 31988 31990 ...
 IPv4 ...
 TCP localhost:37492->vpn.comserve-it-services:5901 (ESTABLISHED)

 vncviewer 31988 31991 ...
 IPv4 ...
 TCP localhost:37492->vpn.comserve-it-services:5901 (ESTABLISHED)

 vncviewer 31988 31992 ...
 IPv4 ...
 TCP localhost:37492->vpn.comserve-it-services:5901 (ESTABLISHED)

 ... vncviewer session with server vpn.comserve-it-services on port 5901 for user 'comserve'(with 4 threads)

 Where to go from here?

-In this example things were kept simple for clarity.
+In this example, things were kept simple for clarity.

 But going beyond all the restrictions in this example things can be worked out to tremendous sizes.

-Giving up the simplicity in the network adressing the theoretical number of static tunnels can be increased to 256 tunnel sections with 127 configurable static tunnels which makes up a total of 32512 tunnels (theoretically).
+Giving up the simplicity in the network addressing the theoretical number of static tunnels can be increased to 256 tunnel sections with 127 configurable static tunnels which makes up a total of 32512 tunnels (theoretically).
 For such a range it turns out to be very hard to find enough space in the /etc/services file to label the exclusive port numbers.
 Not to speak of the new sizing of the underlying server hardware ...

 Anyway.
-The concepts in the example hopefully showed how to easily build up a VPN infrastructure with static/exclusive/dedicated/persistent VPN tunnels for use with 'home office' situations or 'local office servers' in small branches to connect with a central server.
+The concepts in the example hopefully showed how to fairly easily build up a VPN infrastructure with static/exclusive/dedicated/persistent VPN tunnels for use with 'home office' situations or 'local office servers' in small branches to connect with a central server.